melezhik/swat/intro.md

 # Doing testing in swat way

 Web application testing might be tedious, but we still need it.
-In this informal article I will try to introduce a swat - simple web application test framework as an attempt to reduce test development complexity and speed up test development process.
+In this informal article I will try to introduce you a swat - simple web application test framework as an attempt to reduce test development complexity and speed up test development process.

 The idea behind swat is quite simple.
 Instead of going with unit tests and interact with your application in internal level one should look at application like black box.
 All we could with it - is to send some http requests and analyze an output.